Minimum Reload Cost Cycle Cover in Complete Graphs: Algorithm for MinRC3

-Although Dirac's original proof for Theorem \ref{di} was obtained by a contradiction, in \cite{Web} a polynomial-time algorithm is also presented for finding Hamiltonian cycles in graphs that satisfy the condition of Theorem \ref{di}, i.e. having at least three vertices and minimum degree at least half the total number of vertices.
+By using the constructive nature of Dirac's original proof for Theorem \ref{di}, the work in \cite{Web1} presents a polynomial-time algorithm for finding Hamiltonian cycles in graphs that satisfy the condition of Theorem \ref{di}, i.e., having at least three vertices and minimum degree at least half the total number of vertices.
 For the sake of completeness, in Algorithm \ref{alg:Dirac} we give a function which produces a Hamiltonian cycle under the condition of Theorem \ref{di}.

 In Algorithm \ref{alg:Dirac}, the function $\Dirac$ first builds a maximal path by starting with an edge and then extending it in both directions as long as this is possible.
 Afterwards, the function closes the path to a cycle and then tries to find a larger path by adding to the cycle a new vertex and opening it back to a path.
 By the minimum degree condition $\delta \geq n/2$, any maximal path can be closed to a cycle and it is possible to extend a closed cycle to a larger path.
 Finally, the function builds a Hamiltonian path and then a Hamiltonian cycle.